vasumahesh1/tools/README.md

 #### Windows

-Make sure you launch using the Cross Tools for VS. I built in on VS2017.
+Make sure you launch using the Cross Tools for VS. I built it on VS2017.

 ```batch
 cd scripts